LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Butcher.md

 ## Behavior

-Bree-land Butcher will wander around their butchery when not selling goods.
+Bree-land Butchers will wander around their butchery when not selling goods.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment